hlaaftana/misc-files/README.md

 ### Languages

 Programming languages I tried to make then moved on.
-The 1 language I wrote that I kept updating over time is [Kismet](https://github.com/hlaaftana/kismet), because I guess it was the first "proper" one I wrote.
-It was born from the Discord bot mentioned above called "toilet", I was writing a custom permissions parser.

 * Lip: Very crappy language overall but the syntax was super weird and complicated.
 * JVM: Groovy DSL for generating JVM bytecode.
 Tried to familliarize myself with the JVM, but got super bored making it and dropped it.